 An advanced medical directive can be extremely beneficial if you:

 Whether you find yourself with a terminal or incurable illness, are left in a vegatative state, or some other serious medical situation, having an advanced medical directive in place can ensure that your wishes for treatment, or lack thereof, are carried out and you have the peace of mind you deserve.

 Our Virginia estate planning and probate attorneys at Johnson, Gasink & Baxter, LLP are here to assist each client with their unique situation, needs, and preferences as we help create these documents on their behalf.

-> Learn more by contacting us online today or by calling our offices in Williamsburg, Virginia Beach, Glen Allen, Fredericksburg, Manassas, or Stafford at 888.487.9899.
+Learn more by contacting us online today or by calling our offices in Williamsburg, Virginia Beach, Richmond, Fredericksburg, Manassas, or Stafford at 888.487.9899.